Make your mark on the engineering profession with a Chartered credential

-Becoming Chartered puts a concrete value to the work you’ve already done - particularly if you’re already an Engineers Australia member and a practising engineer for five years or more.
+Becoming Chartered puts a concrete value to the work you’ve already done, particularly if you’re already an Engineers Australia member and have been a practising engineer for five years or more.

 Why wait?
 You may already have what it takes to be Chartered.

-The information sessions provide an overview of the Chartered process and the application process followed by an audience Q&A session.
+These information sessions provide an overview of the Chartered process and the application process, followed by an audience Q&A session.

-Upcoming sessions are listed below, or refer to your local event listings for further information:
+Register for one of the following events or refer to your local event listings for more information:

-- How to become a Chartered Engineer Information Session: 12:30pm AEDT, Thursday 14 January
+- How to become a Chartered Engineer information session, Thursday 13 January

-- How to become a Chartered Engineer Information Session: 12:30pm AEDT, Wednesday 20 January
+- How to become a Chartered Engineer information session, Tuesday 25 January